-500 Algebra and Statistics for Management (3) Open only to graduate students.
+500 Algebra and Statistics for Management (3)

 This is an introductory course in algebra and statistics for M.B.A. students.
 Areas covered will include systems of linear equations, probability, expected value, normal distribution and sampling distributions, and simple linear regression.

-600 Topics in Management (1-3) Open only to graduate students.
+600 Topics in Management (1-3)

 Requires written permission of the M.B.A.
 Director.
 A rigorous program of selected readings or independent research project taken for variable credit.

-602 Labor Law and Arbitration (3) Open only to graduate students.
+602 Labor Law and Arbitration (3)

 Labor relations aspects of public and private personnel management, including a study of federal and state labor legislation, the process of collective bargaining, arbitration, and labor contract administration.

-608 Organization Theory (3) Open only to graduate students.
+608 Organization Theory (3)

 Prerequisite: BUS 330 or equivalent.
 A comprehensive review of existing literature starting with an examination of various organizational systems.
 Organization design, change, and potential future developments are considered.
 Emphasis is on the dynamics of change.
 Current research findings supplement established concepts.

-610 Management Information Systems (3) Open only to graduate students.
+610 Management Information Systems (3)

 Prerequisite: ACC 603.
 A study of information systems in a computerized environment.
 Emphasis is on the generation and use of information from all functional subsystems of a company.
 Further, the course covers development and control of MIS.

-612 Quantitative Methods (3) Open only to graduate students.
+612 Quantitative Methods (3)

 Prerequisite: MGT 500 or equivalent.
 A survey of statistical procedures applicable to management decisions.
-Topics included are decision theory, analysis of variance, regressing analysis, and non-parametric inference.
+Topics included are decision theory, analysis of variance, regression analysis, and non-parametric inference.

-615 Seminar in Business Policy (., Open only to graduate students.
+615 Seminar in Business Policy (3)

 Prerequisites: FIN 606; MKT 609.
 Strategy and policy from the executive point of view.
 A study of objectives, environmental forces, institutional resources, and social values as they are related to the determination and implementation of strategy and policy.

-617 Forecasting for Management (3) Open only to graduate students.
+617 Forecasting for Management (3)

 A study of forecasting techniques and applications for managers.

-622 Psychology of Human Management (3) Open only to graduate students.
+622 Psychology of Human Management (3)

 An analysis of human behavior in organizations, emphasizing those areas of individual and group behavior that are most directly relevant to management.

-624 Business Ethics and Social Responsibility (3) Open only to graduate students.
+624 Business Ethics and Social Responsibility (3)

 Analysis of principles applicable to managerial decisions involving business ethics and social responsibility.

-122 Marine Science Courses (MAR)
+Marine Science Courses (MAR)

-100 Underwater Techniques I (2) A basic SCUBA course emphasizing safe diving procedures and equipment, diving physiology and medicine, and life in aquatic environments.
+100 Underwater Techniques I (2)

+A basic SCUBA course emphasizing safe diving procedures and equipment, diving physiology and medicine, and life in aquatic environments.
 Satisfactory completion results in NAUI certification.
 Laboratory fee required.
 Open water dives necessitate two weekend trips.
 This course will not satisfy general curriculum distribution requirements.

-101 Underwater Techniques II (2) Prerequisites: BIO 203, 204; nationally recognized SCUBA certification.
+101 Underwater Techniques II (2)

+Prerequisites: BIO 203, 204; nationally recognized SCUBA certification.
 Provides an opportunity to learn techniques of surface and underwater navigation, underwater photography, and collection techniques.
 Laboratory fee required.
 Some Saturday field trips are necessary.

-126 Marine Biology (3) A survey of marine biology including a discussion of the basic marine environments, natural history of marine animals, special adaptations of marine mammals, elementary marine chemistry, survey of marine plants and their economic importance, and a discussion of the impact of pollution on marine ecosystems.
+126 Marine Biology (3)

+A survey of marine biology including a discussion of the basic marine environments, natural history of marine animals, special adaptations of marine mammals, elementary marine chemistry, survey of marine plants and their economic importance, and a discussion of the impact of pollution on marine ecosystems.
 Designed for non-science majors, this will satisfy general curriculum distribution requirements, but is not applicable toward a marine science or biology major or minor.